GammaSpace/spw-site/src/lib/txt/questions-for-agencies/questions.md

 - Do you ask potential peer employees what they need in order to be successful?
 If so, do you provide it to them once they are hired?
 How?

-### COMPENSATION AND BENEFITS
+### Compensation and Benefits

 - How much are peers paid?
 Are they paid less than non-peer staff?
 Are they paid differently than non-peer staff (e.g., cash vs. direct deposit)?
 If so, why?
 Do peers get a say in determining how they get paid, as well as how much?

 - How do you decide what tasks peers should be paid for?
 When are peers who are working in their own communities and/or out of their homes (e.g., at satellite sites)